Shoveling Your Sidewalk

 Snow plowing does cause additional amounts of snow to be deposited in drive approaches and around roadside obstacles.
 Residents need to be aware that it is not practical or feasible to eliminate this situation, and at times it may be necessary to clean a driveway a second time after a street has been plowed.
 With this in mind, private snow operators and residents need to be aware that it is a misdemeanor for any person to plow snow across streets onto neighboring property, remove snow from private property and place it in any roadway or on a sidewalk, store snow on boulevard areas, and/or block street signs.
 Tickets can be issued for this violation.

 City crews will not repair mailbox damage caused by the weight of snow hitting the mailbox.
-Residents should contact the local Post Office to assure their mailbox is installed property.
+Residents should contact the local Post Office to ensure their mailbox is installed property.
 A properly installed mailbox has less chance of being damaged by a snowplow, since most damage is caused to mailboxes that are either too close to the roadway, at an incorrect height, or mounted on a substandard post.